-Some people prefer not to allow cookies, which is why most browsers give you the ability to manage cookies to suit you.
+Some people prefer not to allow cookies.
+This is why most browsers give you the ability to manage cookies to suit you.
 In some browsers you can set up rules to manage cookies on a site-by-site basis, giving you more fine-grained control over your privacy.
 What this means is that you can disallow cookies from all sites except those that you trust.

 Browser manufacturers provide help pages relating to cookie management in their products.
 Please see below for more information.